Bolivia women's national under-20 football team

-The Bolivia women's national under-20 football team represents Bolivia in international women's football at age of 20 and is controlled by the Federación Boliviana de Fútbol.
+The Bolivia women's national under-20 football team represents Bolivia in international women's football aged 20 and is controlled by the Federación Boliviana de Fútbol.
 The team competes South American U-20 Women's Championship.
 Bolivia has never qualified for a FIFA U-20 Women's World Cup.

 Team image

 Nicknames

 The Bolivia women's national under-20 football team has been known or nicknamed as the "La Verde (The Green one)".

 Home stadium

 Bolivia plays their home matches on the Estadio Hernando Siles and others stadiums.

 History

 The Bolivia women's national under-20 team have meet against Uruguay in their debut game on 11 May 2004 at Sucre, Chile which Chile won by 9–1 goals.
 The team have participated all the edition of South American Under-20 Women's Football Championship.
 The girls was finished tournament two times in Fourth-Place 2004, 2014.